-You can manage certificates for handling SSL-secured web traffic on Secure Web Gateway and make them available for cloud use.
+You can manage certificates for handling SSL-secured web traffic on Web Gateway and make them available for cloud use.

-You can add CA certificates on the Secure Web Gateway interface.
+You can add CA certificates on the Web Gateway interface.
 The certificates are stored, along with user and group mapping information as configuration for MMCS.

-MMCS configuration data is stored in a database on Skyhigh Security WSGS and read by dedicated services on globally distributed nodes called Points of Presence (PoPs).
+MMCS configuration data is stored in a database on Skyhigh Security WGCS and read by dedicated services on globally distributed nodes called Points of Presence (PoPs).
 These nodes serve as VPN gateways.
 They provide VPN connectivity for the mobile devices of cloud users who are attempting to gain web access.

 - Adding and removing certificates

 Information about expired certificates can be retrieved when a certificate test is performed.

 Several mobile apps use certificate pinning to ensure they communicate with authorized web servers.
 This means that issues can arise when Skyhigh Security WGCS replaces a server certificate with a certificate of its own.

 You can allowlist the relevant sites, which will exempt traffic going to them from being filtered by the rules for inspecting SSL-secured traffic that are enabled under your web security policy.